-Congestion in San Francisco has reached record levels.
+In recent years congestion in San Francisco reached record levels.
 A rising population and job growth—combined with a growing presence of ride-hail vehicles—has resulted in clogged streets, particularly downtown and in SoMa.

 One tool that has been used successfully to manage congestion is charging a fee to drive in the most crowded locations and at peak times.
 Congestion charges encourage drivers to consider alternatives like walking, biking, or taking transit or driving at another time of day.
 Even a small reduction in vehicle trips can help keep traffic moving, reduce emissions, improve safety, and generate revenue for improvements such as better transit service, street upgrades, and bicycle and pedestrian projects.